jinhoko/BE131/README.md

 * lab3 : Raw file analysis from 'Romeo and Juliet.txt'
 * lab4 : Forming BIO databases with SQlite, making assosiative table
 * lab5 : Use RNAfold to predict the folded structure of allosteric ribozyme, verify the bio-logic-gate controlled by OBS binding input & stem II activation output
-* lab6 : Understanding the sequences, matplotlib
+* lab6 : Understanding the sequences, plot the depth results